soot-oss/SootUp/README.md

 ### Feedback and Feature Requests
 For feedback and feature requests, best create appropriate [issues](../../issues).

-### Collaboration
-You want to collaborate?
-Please read our [coding guidelines and the contributors notice](../../wiki/contribution-to-SootUp).

 ## Publications
 [the SootUp paper](https://doi.org/10.1007/978-3-031-57246-3_13) explains further details and the design decision behind SootUp.